Free Florida License Plate Lookup

 - Disabled parking permit: This is not a license plate, but rather a special permit that allows people with disabilities to park in designated accessible parking spaces.

-Specialty license plates are categorized and issued to different organizations based on the causes they represent.
-Vehicle owners have the option to personalize both standard and specialty license plates for an additional fee, which are subject to approval.
-Personalized plates with a central logo design, similar to the standard plate, can have up to seven characters including spaces or hyphens.
-On the other hand, plates featuring a logo on the left, such as collegiate specialty plates, can have up to five characters without requiring spaces or hyphens.
+Specialty license plates are designated for various organizations, each representing different causes.
+Vehicle owners can personalize both standard and specialty plates for an extra fee, subject to approval.
+Personalized plates with a central logo, like the standard design, can have up to seven characters, including spaces or hyphens.
+Plates with a logo on the left side, such as collegiate specialty plates, can have up to five characters, with no spaces or hyphens required.

-In addition, temporary license plates are permitted in Florida and can be used for several lawful purposes.
-These plates are valid for either 10, 30, or 90 days, depending on the reason for their issuance.
-The most common use of temporary plates is for motor vehicle dealers to allow customers who do not have transferable plates to drive their newly acquired vehicles off the dealership lot.
+In addition, temporary license plates are allowed for specific legal purposes and are valid for 10, 30, or 90 days, depending on their use.
+They are commonly used by motor vehicle dealers to let customers without transferable plates drive their newly purchased vehicles off the dealership lot.

 To get a license plate in Florida, you will need to follow these steps: